-S’mores are a campfire favourite and you can create them right from scratch.
+Homemade S’mores are a campfire classic that you can create right from scratch.
 Then enjoy these soft, vanilla flavoured marshmallows sandwiched between crumbly graham cookies…hot or cold!

 Seasons Come and Go